Kick It (NCT 127 song): Accolades

+"Kick It" received one music show award on the March 27, 2020, broadcast of Music Bank.
+It was nominated for Best Dance Performance – Male Group at the 2020 Mnet Asian Music Awards.
+Publications who ranked the song among the best K-pop songs of 2020 include JoyNews24 (5th), Sanook (10th), Tonplein (11th), Paper (20th), and Time (unranked).

 Commercial performance

-"Kick It" saw an improvement in chart performance compared to the group's previous releases, debuting and peaking within the top five of all digital real-time music charts in South Korea and reaching number one position on Bugs and Naver.
-With one day of tracking, the song debuted at number 68 on Gaon Digital Chart in the week of March 7, 2020, before peaking at number 21 the following week.
+"Kick It" saw an improvement in chart performance compared to the group's previous releases.
+With one day of tracking, the song debuted at number 68 on the Gaon Digital Chart in the week of March 7, 2020, before peaking at number 21 the following week.
 It became the group's first top-thirty entry on the chart.
-"Kick It" also landed atop the Gaon Download Chart for two weeks, becoming the group's first to do so.
 The song ranked at number 36 on the monthly Gaon Digital Chart for March and at number 131 in the 2020 mid-year issue.
 On the K-pop Hot 100, the song became the group's first top-ten entry, reaching a peak of number nine, following 46-spot jump from the week prior.

 Elsewhere, the song debuted at number three on the US Billboard World Digital Songs chart, NCT 127's eighth top-five entry and third to debut and peak at the same position, following "Cherry Bomb" (2017) and "Superhuman" (2019).
 It also became their fourth appearance on the Billboard Japan Hot 100 and third on the New Zealand's Hot 40 Singles Chart, peaking at number eighty-four and number thirty-eight, respectively.

 Remixes

-With the subsidiary EDM label ScreaM Records announcing their iScreaM project on May 4, 2020, remixes for "Kick It" were released on May 8, 2020.
+With the EDM label ScreaM Records announcing their iScreaM project on May 4, 2020, remixes for "Kick It" were released on May 8, 2020.
 It was the first single of the project, containing three different remixes by American DJ Valentino Khan, Minimonster and labelmate Hitchhiker (who also helped produce the track "Mad Dog" on Neo Zone).